 Each year, almost 700 million people suffer from mosquito-borne diseases, such as malaria, West Nile, Zika and dengue fever.
-Together these diseases are responsible for more about 1 million deaths per year.
+Together these diseases are responsible for about 1 million deaths per year.
 But now a new class of mosquito repellents is being developed, based on naturally occurring compounds that are effective in repelling the bugs, including those that are resistant to pyrethroid insecticides and repellents.
-Such repellents could present viewer environmental side effects than current products.
+Such repellents could present fewer environmental side effects than current products.

 Learn More About This New Class of Mosquito Repellents :